 Reissue and Vintage Guitars for the True Collector

-Buy Vintage Guitars from Gibson, Martin, Fender, Paul Reed Smith and More!
+Vintage Guitars from Gibson, Martin, Fender, Paul Reed Smith and More

-If you enjoy rare vintage guitars read on because a beautiful vintage guitar is a work of art with deep rich sounds and unique hand crafted designs, it doesn't get any better than the soulful sound of a rare vintage Gibson, Fender, or PRS guitar.
+If you enjoy rare vintage guitars as much as I do you know a beautiful vintage guitar is a work of art with deep rich sounds and unique hand crafted designs It doesn't get any better than the soulful sound of a rare vintage Gibson, Fender, or PRS guitar.

 Gibson Custom '68 Les Paul Custom

 The Gibson Custom 1968 Les Paul Custom Flame Top electric guitar is one of those instruments you dream about as a kid and thanks to Gibson's Custom Shop we can enjoy this beautiful vintage guitar without closing our eyes.

 The guitar's '57 Classic humbuckers deliver such a rich tone you'd think you'd curled up in a jar of molasses and had your face licked clean by an angel - (I don't know what that means either but it sounded nice when it rolled off my fingers) The Gibson '68 Les Paul Custom reissue is available in several beautiful styles including the Ebony (above), Antique Natural, as well as a stunning Triburst and a rich golden Washed Cherry.

 The Gibson Custom '68 Les Paul Custom will set you back a pretty penny but if you are serious about your guitars like I am it is well worth saving your pennies for.